Aliases for EPHB2 Gene

 GeneCards Summary for EPHB2 Gene

 EPHB2 (EPH Receptor B2) is a Protein Coding gene.
-Diseases associated with EPHB2 include prostate cancer/brain cancer susceptibility, somatic and sclerosing liposarcoma.
-Among its related pathways are GPCR Pathway and Developmental Biology.
+Diseases associated with EPHB2 include Prostate Cancer/Brain Cancer Susceptibility, Somatic and Prostate Cancer.
+Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHB3.
+An important paralog of this gene is EPHB1.

 UniProtKB/Swiss-Prot for EPHB2 Gene